 Thanks for putting my book on your reading list.
 I’d love to hear what you think.
 Send me a note through my Contact Page.

 P.S.
 If you’d like a personalized copy of any of my books, please come see me when I’m in your town.
 Here’s my events calendar.
-If I won’t be in your town, you can contact my local bookstore, Third Place Books, and they can take your order for personalization and mail the book directly to you.
+If I won’t be in your town, you can contact my local bookstore, Mercer Island Books, and they can take your order for personalization and mail the book directly to you.